ChickenProp/chickenprop.github.com/drafts/chris-masterjohn-on-coronavirus-part-1.md

 This is zinc from food or most supplements (including tablets or capsules).

 Zinc "inhibits three proteins required for SARS-CoV replication: papain-like protease-2, 3CL protease, and helicase."
-So it probably inhibits "the homologous proteins in SARS-CoV-2".
+So it probably inhibits the homologous proteins in SARS-CoV-2.

 (Question: how similar do proteins need to be for this to be a decent guess?
-[This](https://www.researchgate.net/post/When_do_you_consider_two_proteins_to_be_homologous) suggests homologous proteins might be only 40% similar in sequence.
-Are we confident that SARS-CoV-2 even has homologous proteins?
-I guess just based on the prior of "similar to SARS-CoV" it probably does and they're probably more than 40% similar, but do we have any more than that?)
+[This](https://www.researchgate.net/post/When_do_you_consider_two_proteins_to_be_homologous) suggests proteins called "homologous" might be only 40% similar in sequence.
+So if these ones are >85% similar, like most, maybe that makes it a pretty good guess?)

 So we should try to deliver zinc to the relevant tissues.
 What are those?